CWA Logo

 If you are submitting your digital image to a show, there may be restrictions on what size and type of image you can enter.
 Most software programs can make these adjustments.
 Popular programs include Adobe Photoshop (Elements and CS), Adobe PhotoDeluxe, iPhoto, PaintShop, BatchPhoto, PhotoPlus 6 (free download), and GraphicConverter.
 Digital cameras are often sold with included image processing software.

-Microsoft has a free program called "Image Resizer" for computers running Windows XP.
+Microsoft has a free program called "Image Resizer" for computers running Windows XP, Windows 7 or Vista.
 You can download it here.

 Color Balance: